- Alliance model

 - Rock tunneling

 Slip forming is a fast, cost-efficient and traditional construction method that replaces the customary use of system or constructed forms and allows seamless structures.
 Slip forming is used especially in high construction projects of tens or hundreds of metres.
 Projects under 25 metres are usually carried out using other construction techniques.
-The shaft of Näsinneula, the Neste tower in Keilaniemi and many well-known concrete water towers and smoke stacks have been manufactured using slip forming.
+Over time, technology has changed the nature of nearly all work, but slip forming is still done with the one and only correct and known method.

 Forms of varying size and shape are moved up with jacks, allowing the realisation of significant schedule and cost benefits.
 The form moves up at a daily rate of roughly five metres, together with the scaffolding carrying the workers.
 As the form ascends, the team works continuously to make a structure, such as a smoke stack or staircase tower, out of concrete and iron, and the work continues almost without breaks until the target height.
 After that, the form, along with its scaffolding and tools, is lowered down.